katyhuff/2018-09-13-npre100/README.md

 ## Kathryn Huff

-A presentation at NPRE100 in Urbana, IL on October 27, 2016.
+A presentation at NPRE100 in Urbana, IL on September 13, 2018.
 The content of this presentation is licensed to Kathryn Huff under CC-BY-4.0.

 Note that this presentation relies on the reveal.js framework by Hakim El